ryanwoong/Music-App-IA/README.md

 This project was created and developed as part of my IA (Internal Assessment) for the International Baccalaureate program.
 The guidelines were to aquire a client which required a solution for their problem.
 In my case my client was a Founder of a music label which they needed a mobile application in order to release their music, collect user feedback and have a controlled environment in terms of what music gets shown to users and such.

-The project also requried a success critera which can be seen below:
+The project also requried a success critera:
 * Admin accounts are able to add songs
 * Error handling
 * Displaying different songs on the "Feed" page upon refresh